- Language: en

 - Writing the translations and local formats.
 Usually done by translators.

-Translation and formatting are controlled by
+Translation is controlled by the

-unfortunate result of Django’s history.
+an unfortunate result of Django’s history.

 Here are some other terms that will help us to handle a common language:

-- locale name
+- locale name¶

 - A locale name, either a language specification of the form